 Citizenship is the highest status available under U.S. immigration law.
 As a native-born U.S. citizen, the child in question will be granted all of the rights that every other citizen is entitled to, such as the rights to vote, assume public office, and be immune from deportation (removal).

-There are many people within the United States who believe that children of illegal immigrants should not be given U.S. citizenship status.
-They argue that allowing such children citizenship was not the original intent of the drafters of the 14th Amendment (who didn't address the topic of immigration at all, because no limits then existed on who could enter the United States).
-Thus far, however, no actual change or amendment is in the works.
+There are many people within the United States who believe that children of illegal immigrants should not be given U.S. citizenship status at all.
+They argue that allowing such children U.S. citizenship was not the original intent of the drafters of the 14th Amendment.
+Then again, the drafters didn't address the topic of immigration at all, because no limits then existed on who could enter the United States.

-Although the parents of U.S. citizens are considered their "immediate relatives," the citizen cannot use this as a basis to help the parents immigrate until the citizen is age 21.
+Although the parents of U.S. citizens are considered their "immediate relatives," the young citizen cannot use this as a basis to help the parents immigrate until turning 21.
 This is obviously a long time to wait.

 If you are planning for the long term in this way, you should check in with an immigration lawyer, now and regularly, before the child turns 21.
 The reason is that, under current law, if you are living in the United States unlawfully after an illegal entry, you face major hurdles to actually receiving a green card (getting lawful permanent residence) through the child.